 I’m a theatre-maker, which in the past has meant playwriting, directing, adapting, producing, and working as a dramaturg.
-In my work, I experiment with adventurous theatricality to explore politics, feminism, vulnerability, American culture, rage, and, above all, hope.
+In my work, I experiment with adventurous theatricality to explore politics, feminism, vulnerability, American culture, rage, and ultimately, hope.

 I have a BFA in Theatre Directing from the University of Michigan (Go Blue), and a MFA in Playwriting from Columbia University.
 I’ve worked as an assistant director off-Broadway, and as a freelance teaching artist.